aldo-222/Restaurant-Data-Analysis-Tokyo/README.md

 ### 76 Products at risk of removal (red dots)
 Sales Amount vs Units Sold Matrix(log)
 ![](images/log.png)
-The matrix shows 4 classifications (please open the preview for more details: [code](https://github.com/aldo-222/Restaurant-Data-Analysis-Tokyo/blob/main/notebooks/final_integrated_version.ipynb)) the red ones represent products that we could remove to make the menu lighter.
+The matrix shows 4 classifications (please open the preview in desktop for more details: [code](https://github.com/aldo-222/Restaurant-Data-Analysis-Tokyo/blob/main/notebooks/final_integrated_version.ipynb)) the red ones represent products that we could remove to make the menu lighter.
 ## Nomihoudai - 飲み放題
 ### An Index that shows the customer's perception under noumihoudai options
 ![](images/index.png)
-Under nomihoudai options (unlimited number of drinks two hours), the perceived value of Sparkling Wine, Red Wine and Lemon Sour raises significantly.
-Corona and HighBall show more balanced consumption across menus, while Cola or Orange Juice are more frequently chosen in Individual Drinks.
+Finding relations between individual drinks and nomihoudai options: Under nomihoudai options (unlimited number of drinks in two hours), the perceived value of Sparkling Wine, Red Wine and Lemon Sour raises significantly.
+Corona and HighBall show more balanced consumption across menus, while Cola or Orange Juice are more frequently chosen in individual drinks.
-However, if we want to see each group by itself:
+This points to emphasize the first two in the nomihoudai menu However, if we want to see each group by itself:
 [Top Nomihoudai](https://github.com/aldo-222/Restaurant-Data-Analysis-Tokyo/blob/main/images/heat_nomihoudai.png) / [Top Premium Nomihoudai](https://github.com/aldo-222/Restaurant-Data-Analysis-Tokyo/blob/main/images/heat_premium.png) / [Top Individual Drinks](https://github.com/aldo-222/Restaurant-Data-Analysis-Tokyo/blob/main/images/heat_individual.png)
 ## Course - コース